MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection-automatically.md

 **Use Ping to test connectivity**

-If the debugger does not connect use the ping command to verify connectivity.
+If the debugger does not connect use the ping command on the target PC to verify connectivity.

    ```
    C:\>Ping <HostComputerIPAddress>